0xOvid/BotR_ClimbingCompetition/README.md

 - fixed the number of slings in dropdown by doing some hacky js to remove them from the front end
 - get username in export
 - fixed number of slings missing last item, likely due to the face that we are removing "1" with js ... dont know ask thomas

+# Credits
+Mark for making everything
+Thomas for ideas, and testing